Svendolin/Bachelor-Project-SKA2025/search-application/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+**Why .tsx?**

+TSX file is commonly associated with TypeScript files that contain React code.
+TypeScript is a superset of JavaScript that adds static typing to the language, and React is a JavaScript library for building user interfaces.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

+**=> STOP the Server with CTRL + C**

 ## Learn More